pointslocal/gameplan-docs/widgets.md

 # Gameplan Widgets
 {{ site.url }}

-The Gameplan widget library allows you to create seamless widgets for scoreboards, score tickers, leaders and
+The Gameplan widget library allows you to create seamless widgets for scoreboards, score tickers and daily leaderboards

 > Note: as of the Fall 2018 widgets release, browser compatibility requirements have changed for Gameplan. jQuery is no longer a requirement, Supported modern browsers include:
 * Microsoft Edge